 Edye Godden serves as the Chief Operating Officer at HETRA.
 She has been with the organization for the past 30 years in various capacities.
-Along with being the CEO of the organization, she is also an Occupational Therapist, Certified Therapeutic Riding Instructor, Equine Specialist in Mental Health and Learning and a Clinical Specialist in Hippotherapy.
+Along with being the CEO of the organization, she is also an Occupational Therapist, Certified Therapeutic Riding Instructor, Equine Specialist in Mental Health and Learning as well as a Clinical Specialist in Hippotherapy.
 These other “hats” help keep her well connected to the programming offered at HETRA and give her first-hand experience of the impact HETRA has on the participants we serve.
-With 30 years of experience in the field of Equine Assisted Services and specifically with HETRA, Edye has assisted in HETRAs growth from a small all-volunteer organization running out of others boarding facilities to where we are today – owning our own facility with a full-time staff of 13.
+With 30 years of experience in the field of Equine Assisted Services and specifically with HETRA, Edye has assisted in HETRAs growth from a small all-volunteer organization running out of other boarding facilities to where we are today – owning our own facility with a full-time staff of 13.
 HETRA’s programming includes adapted riding, therapy services, equine services for veterans, life skills, equine-assisted learning, equine-facilitated psychotherapy, corporate retreats, HETRA University (the educational arm including Not Just a Pony Ride, Podcasts, and webinars offered to the greater EAS community) as well as EAS consulting services.

 Edye earned a Bachelor of Science degree in Occupational Therapy from Creighton University in 1991.
 In 2007 she was awarded the PATH, Intl.
 Region 7 Instructor of the Year Award.
 In 2013 Edye received the “Caring for Others” award from Woodmen of the World.
 Edye has presented numerous times at the PATH, Intl.
 Region 7 Conference, as well as been a presenter or co-presenter on many of HETRA’s webinars.